anilphp6/deprecated_methods/README.md

 #Script will execute only by commad line

-php index.php -d <scanned direcotry name>
+php index.php -d 'scanned direcotry name'